-Symptoms is a 1974 British horror film directed by José Ramón Larraz (Rest in Pieces; Vampyres; Scream – and Die!) from a screenplay co-written with Stanley Miller.
+Symptoms is a 1973 British horror feature film directed by José Ramón Larraz (Deadly Manor; Rest in Pieces; Vampyres; Scream – and Die!) from a screenplay co-written with Stanley Miller.
 The movie stars Angela Pleasence, Peter Vaughan and Lorna Heilbron.

 Having been working in Switzerland, Helen Ramsey (Angela Pleasance) is back in her family home, a large country house but seems nervous and unsettled.
 She has a guest, her friend Ann West (Lorna Heilbron).
 Another friend, Cora had apparently been also living in the house until recently.

 Meanwhile, a gardener/odd-job man named Brady lurks around the grounds.
 Voices are heard in the night and Helen becomes convinced that the attic holds the answer…

 ” …the fantasy of lesbianism as a pathological phenomenon clearly signals that Larraz is presenting a decidedly male-anxiety scenario, a tendency confirmed in his compellingly erotic Vampyres (1974).
 As such, the picture is less about a lesbian relationship than a representation of a panicky attempt to exorcize – and thus to recognize – the very notion of female sexuality distinct from and irreducible to men’s definition of it.”
 The Aurum Film Encyclopedia: Horror